magemash/foodora-test/README.md

 There are not multiple of the same date in special days

-If there is no entry for a special day then the existing scedule for that day is left untouched
+If there is no entry for a special day then the existing scedule for that day is to be used